Victorcatteau/influencer_optimization/README.md

 # influencer_optimization

 ###### Authors : V.Catteau, M.Cordier
-Graph/Network optimization over contagion with submodular functions.
-We provide an introductory notebook to the problem, and a class for optimization with an example for a facebook social network, with a SAR contagion model
+Our goal in this project is to find optimal influencers on a social network.
+Influence of a node is represented by a SAR stochastic diffusion model, as defined in the virology litterature.
+We provide an introductory notebook to the problem, and a class for optimization with an example for a facebook and a youtube socials networks.

 ### Report Folder
 Final report summarizing the project.

-### Referencesunderstanding
+### References
 Scientific documentation for the project

 ### network_optimizer.py